In 2012 I encountered 80 bobcats, in 2013 it was 94 bobcats - and in 2014 it was

 bobcats, consistently, and capture the types of images that we have

 We meet at 7am (which can vary by the month of the year) at

-the Harris Ranch Intersection Chevron Station - at Highway 198 and
+the Harris Ranch Intersection Chevron Station, or at the hotel lobby

 Interstate 5.
 Unless you live within an hour or two I would